flowground/amazonaws-com-cognito-idp-connector/README.md

 * `X-Amz-Signature` - _optional_
 * `X-Amz-SignedHeaders` - _optional_

+### UpdateAuthEventFeedback
-### Provides the feedback for an authentication event whether it was from a valid user or not.
-This feedback is used for improving the risk evaluation decision for the user pool as part of Amazon Cognito advanced security.
+> Provides the feedback for an authentication event whether it was from a valid user or not.
+This feedback is used for improving the risk evaluation decision for the user pool as part of Amazon Cognito advanced security.<br/>

 #### Input Parameters
 * `Action` - _required_